code-yeongyu/perplexity-advanced-mcp/README.md

 ## Development Background & Philosophy

 This project emerged from my personal curiosity and experimentation.
 Following the recent ["vibe coding"](https://x.com/karpathy/status/1886192184808149383) trend, over 95% of the code was written through [Cline](https://cline.bot/) + [Cursor](https://www.cursor.com/) IDE.
 They say "talk is cheap, show me the code" - well, with [Wispr Flow](https://wisprflow.ai/)'s speech-to-text magic, I literally just talked and the code showed up!
-Most of the development was done by me saying things like "Wrie me the code for x y z, fix the bug here x y z." and pressing enter.
+Most of the development was done by me saying things like "Write me the code for x y z, fix the bug here x y z." and pressing enter.
 Remarkably, creating this fully functional project took less than a few hours.

 From project scaffolding to file structure, everything was written and reviewed through LLM.
+Even the GitHub Actions workflow for PyPI publishing and the release approval process were handled through Cursor.
 As a human developer, my role was to:

 - Starting and stopping the MCP server to help AI conduct proper testing
 - Copying and providing error logs when issues occurred